Emergency service: Specialized emergency services

 Specialized emergency services are emergency services that are not considered one of the three primary emergency services.
 They can be provided by one of the primary emergency services (often as a division or unit) or by a separate governmental or private body.

 Specialized emergency services may typically be contacted and requested by the public, unless they are a division or unit of a primary emergency service.
 They may also often be requested by primary emergency services to handle certain emergencies or augment existing emergency services personnel.
 Some of these services may be location-specific and have jurisdiction over specific areas or situations, with little if any authority outside them.

-In some jurisdictions, specialized emergency services may be allowed to use emergency lights on their vehicles, often yellow or amber lights unless they are aready part of a primary emergency service, in which case they typically use the emergency light setup used by their respective emergency service.
+In some jurisdictions, specialized emergency services may be allowed to use emergency lights on their vehicles, often yellow or amber lights unless they are already part of a primary emergency service, in which case they typically use the emergency lighting configuration used by their respective emergency service.